• Entry type: Person

 Desailly, Frances Esme

-• Occupation Welfare worker
+• Occupation Charity worker, Justice of the Peace, Welfare worker

 Summary

 Frances Desailly was appointed a Member of the Order of the British Empire on 8 June 1939 for her services to charities.
-The daughter of an early pioneer of Victoria, Dr Daniel Curdie, she married Dr Julian Gilbert Desailly on 4 May 1904 and had one daughter.
+The granddaughter of an early pioneer of Victoria, Dr Daniel Curdie, she married Dr Julian Gilbert Desailly on 4 May 1904 and had one daughter.
 A member of a number of welfare societies, she was president of the Ladies’ Benevolent Society and vice-president of the Girls’ Employment Movement.
 Awarded life membership of the Camperdown Red Cross, Camperdown Mothers’ Club and the District Hospital Auxiliary, she was also a member of the Charles Dickens Society and the Alexandra Club.

 Published resources